Escaping Reactive World – Best Practices in Mistake Proofing and Corrective Action Writing

 Two key problems exist.
-First, our work systems are essentially designed to allow some amount of errors to both be produced and get through to the next process.
-These errors are produced daily, even though we may not measure them.
+First, our work system designs produce some amount of errors that get through to the next process.
+These errors occur daily, even though they might not be measured.
 We all too often blame the person, or worse, live with the problem instead of changing our work systems to drive behavior change.

 How Can I Escape Reactive World?

 Three things have to happen in order to escape reactive world, and it is common for all three strategies to be in play at the same time.
 The first thing you have to do is start effectively analyzing and finding the true root causes for those process errors and defects that do occur.
-Since everything cannot be fixed at once, you will have to decide how to triage these problems from a risk mitigation perspective.
-More importantly, you will have to let go of the notion that human error is a root cause that can be easily fixed with reminders, warnings, and punishment.
+Since everything cannot be fixed at once, triage your problems from a risk mitigation perspective.
+More importantly, recognize that human error is a root cause that can be easily fixed with reminders, warnings, and punishment.

-Second, you will need to ensure that effective fixes are being sustained for the systemic problems your root cause analysis efforts are uncovering.
-This begins by making sure that effective fixes are being put in place in the first place.
-Overall value is lost as limited resources are used on weak improvements.
+Second, use effective fixes to address the systemic problems your root cause analysis efforts are uncovering.
+Make sure that effective fixes are put in place, in the first place.
+Using limited resources on weak improvements results in lost value.

-Lastly, you need to enhance your abilities to anticipate and safeguard potential causes of human error.
-Sustaining these strategies will help you will spend a smaller percentage of your time in reactive world as time progresses.
+Lastly, enhance your abilities to anticipate and safeguard potential causes of human error.
+Sustaining these strategies help you spend a smaller percentage of your time in reactive world as time progresses.

 How Can the ‘Best Practices in Mistake Proofing and Corrective Action Writing’ Workshop Help You?